 1. Durability:

-Of the four options, steel and fiber cement siding outperform vinyl and engineered wood in durability.
-UV rays, snowstorms, extreme heat and more can break down siding.
+Of the four options, steel and fiber cement siding outperform vinyl and composite wood in durability.
+UV rays, snowstorms, extreme heat, and more can break down siding.
 The change of seasons degrades materials such as vinyl, which may crack in the cold or soften in the heat.
 Wood products can expand and contract with changes in moisture and humidity, leaving cracks in the siding and seams.
 Steel siding and fiber cement products stand strong against extreme weather.

-2. Resistance to fire and heat:
+2. Resistance to Fire and Heat:

-Unlike vinyl and engineered wood, fiber cement and steel siding are naturally flame-resistant without any additional chemicals applied to its surface.
-More drought and fire-sensitive areas now require non-combustible siding products as the first line of defense.
-James Hardie fiber cement and Quality Edge steel siding, which have a class A fire rating and will not burn or melt, can protect your home in the event of a fire.
-Vinyl and engineered wood don’t have these protections, as fire consumes wood and melts vinyl almost instantly.
-Hardie siding will not ignite when exposed to a direct flame, nor will it act as fuel to a fire.
-And because James Hardie and Quality Edge products are fire-resistant, many insurance companies offer homeowners a discount for using them.
+Unlike vinyl and composite wood, fiber cement and steel siding are naturally flame-resistant without any additional chemicals applied to their surfaces.
+More drought and fire-sensitive areas now require noncombustible siding products as the first line of defense.
+James Hardie fiber cement and Quality Edge steel siding have a Class A fire rating and will not burn or melt, so they can protect a home in the event of a fire.
+Vinyl and composite wood don’t have these protections, as fire consumes wood and melts vinyl almost instantly.

->> Fire Test – Hardie® Fiber Cement Siding vs. Vinyl, Engineered Wood & Cedar
+>> Fire Test – Hardie® Fiber Cement Siding vs. Vinyl, Composite Wood, & Cedar

-See how Quality Edge siding ranks in this experiment comparing flame resistance on TruCedar Steel Siding, Fiber Cement Siding and Vinyl Siding.
+See how Quality Edge siding ranks in this experiment comparing flame resistance on TruCedar Steel Siding, Fiber Cement Siding, and Vinyl Siding.

-3. Impact resistance:
+3. Impact Resistance:

-4. Wind tolerance:
+4. Wind Tolerance:

-5. Water damage:
+5. Water Damage:

-Water can cause siding to swell, crack and lose paint, which leads to mold.
+Water can cause siding to swell, crack, and lose paint, which leads to mold.
 Exterior solutions by James Hardie are specifically engineered to withstand damage from moisture and will hold their own in rain, sleet or snow.
 Wood-based siding expands and can buckle or crack when exposed to cycles of precipitation and drying.
 Vinyl sidings do well in rain or snow but can also crack in extreme temperatures which attracts mold.
 Quality Edge steel siding is designed not to need a rain screen, with pre-engineered weep holes and a factory edge lap system to continually move water away from the home.

 >> Learn How James Hardie and Barricade Products Team Up to Stop Water Damage

-6. Pest resistant:
+6. Pest Resistant:

 7. Warranty:

 James Hardie has the most comprehensive warranties in the industry.
-Their siding and trim warranty coverage isn’t prorated, and they stand behind their siding 100% for 30 years and trim for 15 years.
+Their siding and trim warranty coverage isn’t prorated, and they stand behind their siding 100% for 30 years and their trim for 15 years.
 They also include a 15-year, 100% finish warranty on the James Hardie ColorPlus Siding.
 Quality Edge provides a lifetime warranty on its TruCedar® steel siding and shake sidewall.
 The warranty covers issues such as cracking, chipping, peeling, chalking, and fading, offering homeowners long-term financial protection.
 They offer a lifetime limited warranty for its Vesta Steel Siding®, covering manufacturing defects, peeling, flaking, chipping, cracking, color fade, chalking, rust, hail, and abrasion.

-8. Resale value:
+8. Resale Value:

-Your home’s curb appeal plays a significant factor in its resale value and how quickly it sells.
+A home’s curb appeal plays a significant factor in its resale value and how quickly it sells.
 According to Remodeling magazine’s annual Cost vs. Value Report from 2024, people who installed fiber cement siding recouped more value (88.5%) than those who installed vinyl siding ( 80.2%).
 However, those with fiber cement had a much better resale value – around 26.5% higher.

 9. Sustainability:

-On the other hand, Hardie fiber cement siding, composed only of cement, sand and cellulose, is the greenest siding material on the market.
+On the other hand, Hardie fiber cement siding, composed only of cement, sand, and cellulose, is the greenest siding material on the market.
 It’s very sustainable and the perfect choice for homeowners concerned with the environment.
 No chemicals are used, and no VOCs are created during the manufacturing process.
 Fiber cement also breaks down and is recycled much easier than vinyl.
 And Quality Edge’s innovative and stylish home solutions are made of aluminum and steel, the planet’s most recycled materials.
 The eco-friendly nature of steel, with its high recyclability and sustainable production, makes it a great choice for environmentally conscious homeowners.

 >> Soffit Materials: Comparing Steel, Aluminum, Vinyl, Fiber Cement, and Wood Composite

-Choose the right siding with BPI
+Choose the Right Siding with BPI